cda-tum/mqt-qcec/docs/source/StateType.rst

 State Types for Simulation
 ==========================

-The type of states that is used in the :attr:`simulation checker <qcec.Configuration.Execution.run_simulation_checker>` allows to trade off efficiency versus performance.
+The type of states that is used in the :attr:`simulation checker <jkq.qcec.Configuration.Execution.run_simulation_checker>` allows to trade off efficiency versus performance.

 * Random *computational basis states* already offer extremely high error detection rates in general and are comparatively fast to simulate, which makes them the default.